iron-meteor/iron-layout/README.md

 have a standard dialog box layout and you want to populate content dynamically into the dialog box depending upon what kind of dialog it is.

-## Install
-*Note: Not on atmosphere yet.
-For now, just use a Github clone.*

 ## Reusing Templates with a Layout

 ```html